itsdfish/SequentialSamplingModels.jl/docs/src/lca.md

 # Leaky Competing Accumulator

-The Leaky Competing Accumulator (LCA; Brown & Heathcote, 2008) is a sequential sampling model in which evidence for options races independently.
+The Leaky Competing Accumulator (LCA; Usher & McClelland, 2001) is a sequential sampling model in which evidence for options races independently.
 The LBA makes an additional simplification that evidence accumulates in a linear and ballistic fashion, meaning there is no intra-trial noise.
 Instead, evidence accumulates deterministically and linearly until it hits the threshold.

 # Example
 In this example, we will demonstrate how to use the LBA in a generic two alternative forced choice task.